craigthackerx/craigthacker-dot-dev/docs/index.md

 ## About me

 I'm a DevOps Engineer and enjoy providing modern solutions to age old IT problems.
-I am currently working as a Principal Engineer for NHS National Services Scotland and spend alot of my time in the usual topics DevOps guys are interested in:
+I am currently working as a Principal Engineer for NHS National Services Scotland and spend a lot of my time in the usual topics DevOps guys are interested in:

 - Terraform
 - Docker/Kubernetes